FactorSef/ReactEazyStarter/README.md

 # React Eazy Starter

-A simple starter with a ready-made configuration for working with React + Typescript
+A simple non-CRA starter with a ready-made configuration for working with React.

 ## Workspace: